US passport fee increase by $20 starting Monday - NewsBreak

 US passport fee increase by $20 starting Monday

-LAS VEGAS (KLAS)– Traveling will soon be a bit more pricey for anyone who needs to apply for or renew their passports.
+LAS VEGAS (KLAS) — Like many things, the cost to travel is also going up for anyone who needs to apply for a new passport or renew an existing one.

 Starting on Monday, Dec.
 27, a US passport book fee will shoot up by $20 for all customers.